KazemZh/Adsorption/README.md

 2. **Install Dependencies**: Ensure you have Python installed, along with the Atomic Simulation Environment (ASE) library.
 3. **Run the Script**: Execute the `Adsorption.py` script and follow the prompts to specify input files and parameters.
 4. **View Results**: Check the generated output file (`POSCAR.vasp`) for the combined structure of the surface and the adsorbed molecule.
+5. **graphycal user interface (GUI)**: tkinter python package is required for runing the GUI version of the code.

 ## Example
-python3 Adsorption.py surface_file.vasp molecule_file.xyz --origine 0 --vertex 1 --adsorb_index 2 --height 3.5
+ppython3 Adsorption.py surface_file.vasp molecule_file.xyz --origine 0 --vertex 1 --adsorb_index 2 --height 3.5 --theta_z 30

 This example demonstrates how to use the script to perform adsorption of a molecule on a surface.
 The user is prompted to input the filenames of the surface and molecule files, as well as the indices of the atoms defining the direction of the molecule.
-Then, the user specifies the index of the atom on the surface for adsorption and the desired adsorption height.
+Then, the user specifies the index of the atom on the surface for adsorption, the desired adsorption height, and the angle of rotation arround z axis.

 ## License
 This project is licensed under the GNU General Public License (GPL) version 3 - see the [LICENSE](LICENSE) file for details.